 Emmanuela Gussoni, PhD, Kunkel and other Boston Children’s researchers are working to develop stem cell therapies for muscular dystrophy and other neuromuscular diseases.
 An overview of these efforts is given at the Muscular Disorders page of the Children’s Stem Cell website and in a post on Boston Children’s research and innovations blog Vector.

-Basil Darras, MD and Peter Kang, MD, neurologists in our clinical Neuromuscular Program, are working with these laboratories to identify new genes responsible for neuromuscular disorders and to develop new treatments.
+Basil Darras, MD is working with these laboratories to identify new genes responsible for neuromuscular disorders and to develop new treatments.
 We hope that as potential treatments are found in the laboratory, we can quickly move them into clinical trials for our patients.

 Participating in our clinical research is completely optional, and our care of your child will never be affected if you decline to enroll him in a study.
 If you are interested in participating in a study, we will take care to fully explain all elements of the treatment plan prior to the start of the trial, and you may remove your child from the study at any time.